nesanter/recipes/md/oxtail-pie.md

     adding more stock if needed until it is thick and gel-y.

  7. Put between two pie crusts (no need to blind bake) and apply an egg wash to the top.
 Vent.
-Bake at 350°F for 40 minutes to an hour.
+Bake on a sheet tray (seriously) at 350°F for 40 minutes to an hour.

  8. Let sit at least one hour to set.